FAQs

 Learn more about PNW’s Counseling Center and our services with these frequently asked questions.

 The exact number of sessions are decided by the counselor and the student.
 The average number of sessions for PNW students is six.
 The general number of individual sessions is 12 per academic year for currently enrolled students.
-We will work with those students who want or need longer-term support to provide a referral if necessary.
+We will work with those students who need longer-term support or provide a referral if necessary.
 Eligible students must be enrolled in the semester they are seeking counseling services for.

 On the Hammond campus, our location is the Riley Center, Suite 104 (2250 173rd Street).
 On the Westville campus, our location is in the Technology (TECH) Building in Room 101.